Provide canonical example for latest data retrieval without selectors in real-time applications

 /producer-prefix/what-is-latest-version/[random-number], and the producer can answer with the current version number plus some metadata about how to derive future versions, such as “I’ll generate a new version every second, and they’ll be named like ..”.
 The consumer can then retrieve the indicated version, plus several later versions as derived from the metadata in order to account for the round-trip during “what-is-latest-version” retrieval.

-#4 Updated by Jeff Burke 12 months ago
+#4 Updated by Jeff Burke about 1 year ago